wellington-oj/ebserver/ebreader.md

     Unconnect the usb cable.

 ## 4 Starting Ebserver
-    in the terminal, go to ebserver/src and type node index.js on the device, start the desired application
+    in the terminal, go to ebserver/src and type 'node index.js' on the device, start the desired application

 ## 5 Advanced Configuring Ebserver